City Index vs Exness Comparison

 City Index requires a minimum deposit of £100.00, while Exness requires a minimum deposit of $1.
-From our testing we found City Index offers spreads of 1.1 (August 2021), while Exness offers spreads of 0.9 (as of May 19).
+From our testing we found City Index offers spreads of 1.0 , while Exness offers spreads of 0.9 .
 City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where Exness supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

-Which brokers offers more tradeable asset classes, City Index or Exness?
+Which broker offers more tradeable asset classes, City Index or Exness?

-City Index offers a more diverse selection of investment options than Exness allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Looking at total tradeable symbols, City Index has 12000, compared to 112 from Exness.
+City Index offers a more diverse selection of investment options than Exness allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, City Index has 13500, compared to 112 from Exness.